2020 Maine Senate Candidate Guide

 Sara Gideon – No position found.

-GUN CONTROL –Enact more restrictive legislation on firearms?
+GUN LAWS –Enact more restrictive legislation on firearms?

 Susan Collins – Yes.
 Supported background checks bill and assault weapons ban.
 Reintroduced “red flag” bill to “prevent individuals posing a threat to themselves or others from purchasing or possessing firearms.”